THE NEXT BEST THING TO FULL REPRESENTATION.

 Lawyers that file a ”Notice of Representation” are providing a client with all services necessary in the representation of his or her case through the conclusion of the matter.
 Each service or task that the attorney provides can be thought of as a stick in a “bundle.”
 When a Goodfellow & Cottle attorney provides “unbundled” services, the attorney is assisting the client in a few of the tasks necessary to help with his or her case and the client is responsible for the remaining tasks (or sticks in the “bundle).
 Essentially, the attorney is providing partial representation to the client based on his or her needs.

 Generally, an attorney will not represent a person in court if he or she is providing unbundled services.
-In order to competently appear in court for a client, an attorney has to be prepared in all aspects of the case, including communication with the client, preparing the proper documents to get ready for a hearing, preparing for witnesses to appear and determining what witnesses are best, legal research of case issues and doing anything else that is required to get ready for court.
+In order to competently appear in court for a client, an attorney has to be prepared in all aspects of the case.
+This includes communication with the client, preparing proper documents in advance of a hearing or trial, preparing for friendly and/or potentially hostile witnesses and doing anything else that is typically necessary to get ready for court.
 Accordingly, limited scope representation by an attorney is generally not suited for court appearances.

-You need to really ask yourself whether you are capable of representing yourself for the majority of your case, or whether it might be better to have an attorney represent you generally.
-If you are organized, prepared, and don’t have extremely complex issues in your case, you might be a great candidate to receive unbundled legal services.
+You must honestly ask yourself whether you are capable of representing yourself for the majority of your case, or whether it might be better to have an attorney represent you generally.
+If you are organized, prepared and do not have complex issues in your case, you might be a great candidate to receive unbundled legal services.

-- You are comfortable and prepared to appear in court to represent yourself; and
+- You are comfortable and prepared to appear in court to represent yourself

 - You do not need your lawyer to handle correspondence between you and the opposing party's legal counsel

 Goodfellow & Cottle provides unbundled services at either a flat rate or an hourly rate, depending on the task that is requested by the client.
 The cost of unbundled services is almost always less than general representation by an attorney.
-If you want to determine if your case would be suitable for limited representation, Goodfellow & Cottle provides comprehensive legal consultations.
+If you are unsure if limited scope representation is right for you, Goodfellow & Cottle provides comprehensive legal consultations to assist your decision.

-1. Self-represented or “pro se” coaching.
+Self-Represented or “Pro Se” Coaching.
 This includes meeting with one of our attorneys in person or over the telephone, who will listen to the facts of your case and apply the relevant law to your issues.
 We will also provide substantive and procedural guidance.
 Depending on your needs, our attorneys are also available to help you create a litigation strategy, review documents, draft documents, conduct discovery, prepare your witnesses and help you prepare for your hearing or trial.